gtkacz/vulture-action/README.md

 ## Usage

-To use this action in your workflow, create a `.github/workflows/vulture.yml` file in your repository with the following content:
+To use this action in your workflow, include the `gtkacz/vulture-action` action on one of your GitHub workflow.
+The file may look like the following:

 ```yaml
 name: Vulture Dead Code Check